 Simon Coghlan is a veterinarian and has a PhD in philosophy.
-He works as a vet in a Melbourne practice, and as a part-time lecturer in philosophy at the Australian Catholic University.
+He is currently a lecturer in health ethics and professionalism in the School of Medicine, Deakin University, Geelong, Australia.
 He writes on veterinary ethics, animal ethics and applied ethics.

 Legal status and malpractice

 An expert in animal law asks if you will lend your veterinary expertise to a project appealing for a law change regarding pets.
 This change would legally recognise emotional damages arising from veterinary malpractice.
 Pet owners could sue for compensation, capped at £10,000, for emotional harm when veterinary negligence causes the death of an animal companion.
 Should you help?